flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 * `fm.runif.matrix`: create a matrix filled with random numbers under uniform distribution. e.g., `fm.runif.matrix(10, 2, 0, 1, in.mem=TRUE)` creates a 10x2 FlashR matrix with 20 random values uniformly between 0 and 1, stored in memory.
 * `fm.rnorm.matrix`: create a matrix filled with random numbers under normal distribution. e.g., `fm.rnorm.matrix(10, 2, 0, 1, in.mem=TRUE)` creates a 10x2 FlashR matrix with 20 random values following normal distribution with mean 0 and standard deviation 1, and stores data in memory.

-In addition, FlashR provides a set of functions to load data from other data sources to the FlashR environment.
+### Functions for loading data from other data sources:

 * `fm.load.dense.matrix`: load a dense matrix from a text file.
 Each line in the text file stores a row of the dense matrix.
 Users may choose to specify a delimiter as the function assumes `","` by default.
 Users can also specify the element type; by default the function assumes floating-point.
 The available element types are `"D"` for floating-point values, `"I"` for integers, `"L"` for logical values.
 Users can also specify the number of columns in the dense matrix.
 If not, the function will try to determine the number of columns itself. e.g., `fm.load.dense.matrix("matrix.csv", in.mem=TRUE, ele.type="I", delim=",", ncol=10)` loads a dense matrix of integers with 10 columns from a CSV file.
 * `fm.load.dense.matrix.bin`: load a dense matrix from a binary file that stores data in row-major or column-major order.
 In this function, users have to specify all information of the dense matrix, such as the number of rows, the number of columns, the element type and the data layout (row-major or column-major). e.g., `fm.load.dense.matrix.bin("matrix.bin", in.mem=TRUE, nrow=1000, ncol=10, byrow=FALSE, ele.type="I")` loads a dense matrix of integers with 1000 rows and 10 columns, stored in column-major order.